 From a long line of egg farmers in Holland, Karin’s dad finally builds her a chicken coop

 Where bylaws allow, or can be bypassed, I highly recommend building your own chicken coop.
 Imagine getting fresh, free-range organic eggs every day?
 When my parents came to visit me in Jaffa a few months ago, Dad found himself bored.
 Back in Holland, my family the Van Der Meers were one of the biggest egg producers in the country before the Depression.
 So you could say, eggs are in our genes.
 With Dad nothing to do for a few weeks, I brought up the idea of having him build me a chicken coop.
 That got him kind of excited.
 He foraged for wood in my backyard and came up with a coop that resembles a bus stop.
 The Chicken Express?
 Step right up and I’ll tell you how to build a coop in a few easy steps.
 And no you don’t have to invest much, unless you want to make your coop designer.
+My dad explains below!

 In warm climates very little is needed to keep your hens happy – basically a roof over their heads, a lengthwise pole for curling their toes around when they sleep at night (you might want to raise it high where feral cats might stalk your chickens), and some fencing to keep them from, well, flying the coop.